 An initial refusal, however, does not necessarily mean that the trade mark will not eventually be accepted for registration, for instance, you may be able to argue successfully against the refusal by providing further evidence of eligibility or by amending the classes of goods and services.

 Once the Trade Marks Registrar considers the trade mark application unobjectionable, it is advertised in the Trade Marks Office Gazette as "accepted".
-However, there is then a three month period during which third parties can file a notice of opposition to the proposed registration.
+However, there is then a two month period during which third parties can file a notice of opposition to the proposed registration.
 If opposed, there is an opposition process which must be followed which can result in the application being rejected even though the Examiner had initially accepted it.
-If there is no opposition or once any opposition has been dismissed, the Trade Marks Registrar will register the mark, provided an additional registration fee is paid (as at 1 July 2012, $300 per class).
+If there is no opposition or once any opposition has been dismissed, the Trade Marks Registrar will register the mark.

 It is important to use your trade mark exactly as it is represented or recorded on your Trade Mark Certificate.
 If you registered a word or phrase, it can be used in any form or font: however if you registered a particular logo or words in a specific stylised font or form, you must use them only as registered.
 Trade marks can be removed from the Australian Trade Marks register if they have not been used in Australia for a specified period.
 Use your mark consistently and with the ® or ™ symbol.